sf-wdi-22-23/modules-23/w02-working-with-objects/d1-dawn-arrays-objects/README.md

 JavaScript has quite a few helper functions that implement common patterns.
 "Iteration methods" follow the pattern of looping through an array and do something with each element.
 Iteration methods take a function as one of their arguments.
 This "callback" function says what should be done with each element of the array.

-Iteration methods are useful becuase they're generic and reusable.
-We don't have to write the same pattern over and over again, becuase the iteration methods take care of the details.
+Iteration methods are useful because they're generic and reusable.
+We don't have to write the same pattern over and over again, because the iteration methods take care of the details.

-The most common iteration methods might be `each`/`forEach`, `map`, and `reduce`.
+The most well-known iteration methods are `each`/`forEach`, `map`, and `reduce`.

 The `map` iteration method does something to each element of the array, and forms a new array made up of the results.
 Here's how we'd use JavaScript's built-in `map`: